cjhamby/Java/README.md

 # Java
 My humble java collection

 I built the file structure by using Maven projects in Eclipse IDE.

-Files are separated into main and test folders.
+## examples
+contains demos for concepts learned through training

-## src/main
+## projects/src/main
 contains the application classes

-## src/test
+## projects/src/test
 contains testbenches for the functionality of the classes